What is G-Camp?

-G-Camp is a 14-day field camp for 5th - 12th grade science teachers that gives you first-hand experience with the principles of geology in the field, helps you develop new curriculum and virtual fieldtrips for your classroom, and makes learning fun and exciting out of doors.
-This field experience puts you on the outcrop, on the slope of a volcano, on the footwall of a fault, in a spectacular glacial valley, at the toe of a landslide, and in a pristine flowing stream - to mention just a few of the opportunities of G-Camp.
+G-Camp is a 18-day field camp for 5th - 12th grade science teachers that provides first-hand experience with the principles of geology in the field, helps you develop new curriculum and virtual fieldtrips for your classroom, and makes learning fun and exciting out-of-doors.
+This field experience puts you on the outcrop, on the slope of a volcano, on the footwall of a fault, in a spectacular glacial valley, at the toe of a landslide, and in a pristine flowing stream - to mention just a few of the experiences of G-Camp.
 Our itinerary takes us through Texas, New Mexico, and Colorado.

 G-Camp will provide teachers ...

-Not only an introduction to the principles of geology, but also the opportunity to obtain curriculum materials to teach the TEKS objectives required for grades 5 - 12.
-During the fourteen days we will explore the geologic landscapes of Texas; volcanic features; ancient marine deposits; sand dunes; faults; glacial landscapes; streams; landslides; caves; energy resources; and mineral resources.
-G-Camp will travel from College Station through Texas to New Mexico and Colorado.
+an introduction to the principles of geology, as well as the opportunity to develop and share curriculum materials to teach the standards required for grades 5 - 12.
+During the trip we will explore geologic landscapes, volcanic features, ancient marine deposits, sand dunes, faults, glacial landscapes, streams, landslides, energy resources and mineral resources.
+G-Camp will travel from College Station through north Texas to New Mexico, Colorado and back through New Mexico and west Texas.
 We will go from slightly above sea level to locations higher than 13,000 feet.
 The views and knowledge will take your breath away!

 Applying for G-Camp

-The first step is completing the online application and submitting it along with contact information for two (2) letters of recommendation.
-Please give your references as much time as possible to respond to our request for references - apply early!
+The first step is completing the online application (link below) and submitting it along with two (2) lettersof recommendation.
+Please give your references as much time as possible to respond to your request for references - apply early!

-Applications are now open for summer 2016.
-Thirty-two teachers will be selected for G-Camp.
+Applications are now open for summer 2017.
+Application deadline is March 15, 2017.
+Thirty-two teacherswill be selected for G-Camp.
 A selection committee will evaluate the applications and determine the teachers selected.

 So, what are you waiting for?
 Complete your application for G-Camp today!
 The exciting world of geology awaits you.

 Kevin received his PhD in Water Management & Hydrological Sciences from Texas A&M in 2014 where his research focus was on water scarcity in the Western United States.
 He has been documenting G-Camp in pictures and video since 2009.
-Kevin retired from the United States Air Force in 2005 and currently works full-time for the Texas Engineering Experiment Station, and teaches part time at the George Bush School of Government and Public Service at Texas A&M. His wife Rita teaches 5th Grade in Bryan, Texas.
+Kevin retired from the United States Air Force in 2005 and currently works full-time for the Texas A&M University System, and teaches part time at the George Bush School of Government and Public Service at Texas A&M. His wife Rita teaches 5th Grade in Bryan, Texas.